T200 telex and data switching system: Hardware

 The memory addressing capacity was 256 kB.

 The clock for real-time processing was 10 ms.

 The (32-bit parallel) transfer bus allowed the connection of up to 16 line processors, each with 256 lines, i.e. a maximum of 4096 lines.

 Software

 The TELMOS assembler language developed by Hasler was designed for efficient real-time programming and optimal use of the limited memory capacity of 256 kB.
 Among the software functions implemented were the operating system, call handling with various signalling types and subscriber services, destination searching and routing, call data recording and utilities.
 With the exception of the CCITT standards, the functions were originally only described in summary form and had to be defined in detail during development.
 The development of a completely new, complex real-time software for such a system was a major challenge.
-The British software company Scicon Ltd was called in in 1970 to ensure prompt delivery.
+The British software company Scicon Ltd was called in during 1970 to ensure prompt delivery.